 We’ve provided answers to our customers most frequently asked questions about being a Dot Dot Dot guardian.
 From questions about deposits to the notice period and everything in between, we’ve got what you’re looking for.

 Q: How much is the refundable security payment?

-A: For most of our properties the security deposit is £750 per guardian, which will be returned once you have moved out.
-For a small number of our properties the deposit is £350.
+A: Each guardian will need to pay a security deposit before they sign up.
+This is calculated based on 5 weeks of fees, which will vary from property to property.
 We return deposits within 28 days of receiving your keys and all necessary information, and will only make reasonable deductions i.e. if there are belongings left behind, you haven’t paid your bills or there is significant damage to your property.
 All deposits are paid to us electronically through a third party which provides direct debit guarantees, and are then held in a separate account.

 Q: What other fees do I have to pay before moving in?

-A: At Dot Dot Dot there are no additional fees or hidden costs – we do not charge any agency, admin, fire safety, rehousing or reference fees.
+A: At Dot Dot Dot there are no fees or hidden costs – we do not charge any agency, admin, fire safety, rehousing or reference fees.
 All we ask is that our guardians pay the security deposit and the monthly licence fee.

 Q: What documents do you require from me?

 A: Prior to your sign up meeting, you must be able to provide proof of identity, proof of current address, and proof of income.
 You will receive more information on these documents when we invite you to sign up.